-1 Earthquake-induced landslides in Haiti: analysis of

-2 seismotectonic and possible climatic influences
+Earthquake-induced landslides in Haiti: analysis of seismotectonic and possible climatic influences

-Hans-Balder Havenith1, Kelly Guerrier2, Romy Schlögel^{1,3}, Anika Braun4, Sophia Ulysse^{2,5}, Anne-Sophie Mreyen6, Karl-Henry Victor2, Newdeskarl Saint-Fleur2, Lena Cauchie1, Dominique Boisson2, Claude Prépetit5 1University of Liege, Department of Geology, Georisk and Environment, Liege, 4000, Belgium 2Université d'Etat d'Haïti, Faculté des Sciences, LMI-CARIBACT, URGéo, Port-au-Prince, Haiti 3Centre Spatial de Liège, Liege, 4000, Belgium 4TU Berlin, Faculty VI Planning Building, Environment Department of Engineering Geology, Berlin, 1587, Germany 5Unité Technique de Sismologie, Bureau des Mines et de l'Energie, Port-au-Prince, Delmas 31, Haiti 6University of Liege, Department of Urban & Environmental Engineering, Applied Geophysics, Liege, 4000, Belgium Correspondence to: Hans-Balder Havenith (hb.havenith@uliege.be)
+Hans-Balder Havenith1, Kelly Guerrier2, Romy Schlögel^{1,3}, Anika Braun4, Sophia Ulysse^{2,5}, Anne-Sophie Mreyen6, Karl-Henry Victor2, Newdeskarl Saint-Fleur2, Léna Cauchie1, Dominique Boisson2, and Claude Prépetit5

+1Georisk and Environment, Department of Geology, University of Liège, Liège, 4000, Belgium

+2URGéo, LMI-CARIBACT, Faculté des Sciences, Université d'Etat d'Haïti, Port-au-Prince, Haiti

+3Centre Spatial de Liège, Liège, 4000, Belgium

+4Department of Engineering Geology, Faculty VI - Planning Building Environment, TU Berlin, Berlin, 1587, Germany 5Unité Technique de Sismologie, Bureau des Mines et de l'Energie, Port-au-Prince, Delmas 31, Haiti

+6Applied Geophysics, Department of Urban and Environmental Engineering, University of Liège, Liège, 4000, Belgium

+Correspondence: Hans-Balder Havenith (hb.havenith@uliege.be)

+Received: 20 June 2022 - Discussion started: 28 June 2022 Revised: 10 September 2022 - Accepted: 13 September 2022 - Published: 18 October 2022

 Abstract.
-First analyses of landslide distribution and triggering factors are presented for the region affected by the August, 14, 2021, earthquake (Mw=7.2) in the Nippes Department, Haiti.
-Landslide mapping was mainly carried out by comparing pre- and post-event remote imagery (~0.5 -1-m resolution) available on Google Earth Pro® and Sentinel-2 (10-m resolution) satellite images.
-The first covered about 50% of the affected region (for post-event imagery and before completion of the map in January 2022), the latter were selected to cover the entire potentially affected zone.
-On the basis of the completed landslide inventory, comparisons are made with catalogues compiled by others both for the August 2021 and the January 2010 seismic events, including one open inventory (by the United States Geological Survey) that was also used for further statistical analyses.
+First analyses of landslide distribution and triggering factors are presented for the region affected by the 14 August 2021 earthquake ($M_w = 7.2$) in the Nippes Department, Haiti.
+Landslide mapping was mainly carried out by comparing pre- and post-event remote imagery ($\sim 0.5-1 \text{ m}$ resolution) available on Google Earth Pro® and Sentinel-2 (10 m resolution) satellite images.
+The first covered about 50 % of the affected region (for post-event imagery and before completion of the map in January 2022), and the latter were selected to cover the entire potentially affected zone.
+On the basis of the completed landslide inventory, comparisons are made with catalogs compiled by others both for the August 2021 and the January 2010 seismic events, including one open inventory (by the United States Geological Survey) that was also used for further statistical analyses.
 Additionally, we studied the pre-2021 earthquake slope stability conditions.
-These comparisons show that the total number of landslides mapped for the 2021 earthquake (7091) is larger than the one recently published by another research team for the same event, but slightly smaller than the number of landslides mapped by a third research team.
-It is also clearly smaller than the one observed by two other research teams for the 2010 earthquake (e.g., 23,567, for the open inventory).
-However, these apparently fewer landslides triggered in 2021 cover much wider areas of slopes (>80 km2) than those induced by the 2010 event (~25 km2 - considering the open inventory).
-A simple statistical analysis indicates that the lower number of 2021-landslides can be explained by the missing detection of the smallest landslides triggered in 2021, partly due to the lower resolution imagery available for most of the areas affected by the recent earthquake; this is also confirmed by an inventory completeness analysis based on size-frequency statistics.
-The much larger total area of landslides triggered in 2021, compared to the 2010 earthquake, can be related to different physical reasons: a) the larger earthquake magnitude in 2021; b) the more central location of the fault segment that ruptured in 2021 with respect to coastal zones; c) and possible climatic preconditioning of slope instability in the 2021-affected area.
-These observations are supported by (1) a new pre-2021 earthquake landslide map, (2) rainfall distribution maps presented for different periods (including October 2016 when Hurricane Matthew had crossed the western part of Haiti), covering both the 2010 and 2021 affected zones, as well as (3) shaking intensity prediction maps.
+These comparisons show that the total number of landslides mapped for the 2021 earthquake (7091) is larger than the one recently published by another research team for the same event but slightly smaller than the number of landslides mapped by a third research team.
+It is also clearly smaller than the one observed by two other research teams for the 2010 earthquake (e.g., 23567, for the open inventory).
+However, these apparently fewer landslides triggered in 2021 cover much wider areas of slopes $(> 80 \text{ km}^2)$ than those induced by the 2010 event ($\sim 25 \text{ km}^2$ - considering the open inventory).
+A simple statistical analysis indicates that the lower number of 2021 landslides can be explained by the missing detection of the smallest landslides triggered in 2021, partly due to the lower-resolution imagery available for most of the areas affected by the recent earthquake; this is also confirmed by an inventory completeness analysis based on size-frequency statistics.
+The much larger total area of landslides triggered in 2021, compared to the 2010 earthquake, can be related to different physical reasons: (a) the larger earthquake magnitude in 2021, (b) the more central location of the fault segment that ruptured in 2021 with respect to coastal zones, (c) and possible climatic preconditioning of slope instability in the 2021 affected area.
+These observations are supported by (1) a new pre-2021 earthquake landslide map; (2) rainfall distribution maps presented for different periods (including October 2016 - when Hurricane Matthew had crossed the western part of Haiti), covering both the 2010 and 2021 affected zones; and (3) shaking intensity prediction maps.